Rafe Mair: Views

 Although he was traditionally considered a political conservative, Mair's views were moderate on certain issues; notably the environment and social welfare.
 Disillusioned with the three mainstream federal parties, he became a significant supporter of the Green Party urging people to vote for them in recent federal and provincial elections.
 Though he shied away from endorsing entire parties, he supported individual candidates, such as New Democrat candidate Svend Robinson in Vancouver Centre.

 In 2009, Mair publicly stated that he voted NDP in that year's election.
 He had written why he thought that Premier Gordon Campbell failed British Columbians; among the reasons he cited were that the BC Liberals were destroying the publicly owned utility, BC Hydro, and were giving away British Columbia's water rights to international corporate interests.

 Mair was the spokesperson for Save Our Rivers, a group organized to fight private run-of-the-river hydroelectric developments.

 Personal life

 Mair was a Type II diabetic and publicly announced his experiences with depression in 1995 while working as a broadcaster.

 Mair authored several books on Canadian politics, including his memoirs, and was a regular columnist at the online newsmagazine The Tyee.
-He was a principal contributor to The Common Sense Canadian, a news and opinion site with a British Columbia focus until his death.
+He was a principal contributor until his death to The Common Sense Canadian, a news and opinion site with a British Columbia focus.
 He hosted a program called The Search with Rafe Mair on Joytv.

 Mair died on 9 October 2017 in Vancouver at the age of 85.